Social Anxiety in Highly Sensitive People: Why It Feels So Intense (and What Helps)

 1. Prepare and Pace Yourself

-Before entering a social situation, give yourself space to ground.
-Take a few deep breaths, go for a walk or do some stretching, or try journaling.
+Take a few deep breaths, go for a walk with your bare feet in the grass, do some stretching, or try journaling.
 Remind yourself that it’s okay to leave early or take breaks.
-Give yourself one or two goals, based on what’s in your control.
-Preparation helps your nervous system feel safer.

 2. Focus on Connection, Not Performance

 Shift your inner narrative from “Am I doing this right?” to “How can I connect with just one person?”
-Genuine curiosity often quiets anxiety.

 3. Create Gentle Exits

-Having a plan to step outside, find a quiet space, or politely leave can reduce anticipatory anxiety.
 Sometimes just knowing you have an option helps you stay present longer.

 4. Challenge Old Beliefs

-Notice the inner critic that says “I don’t belong.”
 These stories often come from the past, not the present.
-Therapy for social anxiety, such as EMDR, can help process those old experiences so they don’t dictate today’s interactions.
+Experiential forms of therapy such as EMDR can help process those old experiences and memories so they don’t dictate the interactions you’re having today.

 5. Seek Communities That Value Depth

-Social anxiety in highly sensitive people isn’t a flaw.
 It’s a reflection of a nervous system that feels deeply and processes thoroughly.
-With the right tools, support, and environments, HSPs can move from avoidance to meaningful connection.
+With the right tools, support, and environments, HSPs can move from avoidance to meaningful connection that has the depth you’re craving.

 Therapy for social anxiety can provide practical strategies, while also addressing the underlying beliefs and past experiences that make socializing feel so intense.
-If you identify as an HSP and have felt overwhelmed in social settings, know that you’re not alone, and with support, social situations can driven by depth and connection rather than managing fears that you don’t belong.